Vajpayee turns 88 amid health concerns

 At one time, he used to get into aircraft and deboard with the help of a special lift.

-A relative said that doctors are against too many people calling on him at his 6-A, Krishna Menon Matg residence where he moved after he left 1 Race Course Road, the prime minister's residence, following his election defeat in 2004.
+A relative told that doctors are against too many people calling on him at his 6-A, Krishna Menon Matg residence where he moved after he left 1 Race Course Road, the prime minister`s residence, following his election defeat in 2004.
 Informed sources said only close relatives and senior party leaders are permitted to call on him and that too only occasionally.

 "Sometimes he appears to recognise people but his attempts to speak often fail," the relative said.